pizslacker/glmatrix-face/README.md

 An example C program that demonstrates _Text Mosaic Mapping_ with `OpenGL/GLUT` for image _ASCII_-like terminal art and animated _matrix_-like scrolling cipher code.

+Do not confuse this project with the official `glmatrix` screensaver, no affiliation.

 This version uses a _Grid State_ rendering engine, insted of drawing arbitrary floating coordinates, and manages a rigid 2D array of character cells (like a real terminal).
 - Pixel mapping for every character cell
 - Cipher blend (for every character overlapping face image)